 For various engineering jobs, there are certain qualifications that you need to fulfill.
 Education-wise, an engineering graduate should have a specialization or a major course in order to qualify for certain positions.

-Petroleum, mechanical, biomedical, among other specialized engineering courses are available at most major universities and colleges.
+Petroleum, mechanical, and biomedical, among other specialized engineering courses, are available at most major universities and colleges.
+You can even obtain an aerospace engineering online degree, among other online engineering degree options.
 We have included what is considered to be the best program for each specialty.

 Petroleum Engineering Jobs

 What They Do: Oil and gas companies employ petroleum engineers to design, test, and implement methods to extract petroleum products from the earth and the sea floor.